neimad/travis-python/README.md

 By default, it will generate a build matrix using the three operating systems available on Travis CI (Linux, macOS and Windows).

-The Python distribution is installed during the `pre-install` phase and available using the `python` program name (whether it is Python 2 or 3).
+The Python distribution is installed during the `before_install` phase and available using the `python` program name (whether it is Python 2 or 3).

 Behind the scene